 “Since you can’t guarantee electricity in harsh conditions a lot of our outdoor equipment is solar charged; not only our wallet but even camera batteries too.
 If there hadn’t have been such consistent sunshine, the whole shoot might have been doomed!”

 They had a lot to film and a small amount of time to film it, so every day was packed to the rim, with the filming starting at sun-up and ending at sundown.
 This was the routine for three days straight, resulting in some golden shots.
-However, skit that they came out there to shoot hadn't been completed yet.
+However, the skit that they came out there to shoot hadn't been completed yet.
 With a large group of skiers and a crew to coordinate at high altitudes, not everything went according to plan.
 Shooting videos in these conditions required an extensive team, ranging from scapers to filmers to directors and to get that perfect shot the slopes needed to be shaped to perfection.

 Realizing they were running out of time and the lifts would soon close on the last day, the team came up with an idea.
 After some calling and bribing they managed to secure a snowmobile to buy a little extra time.
-Racing around the mountain, with the sun setting in the background, they got the shoot they couldn’t have even dreamed of – maybe it was the liquid courage, or maybe it was the sunset shining off the untouched powder, but the vibes were simply amazing, and it showed on the camera.
+Racing around the mountain with the sun setting in the background, they got the shoot they couldn’t even have dreamed of – maybe it was liquid courage, or maybe it was the sunset shining off the untouched powder, but the vibes were simply amazing, and it showed on the camera.

 To get a better idea of what we're talking about, check out the edits below and let us know what you think!
 More of this stuff?
 Leave a comment or hit us up at firstname.lastname@example.org Also, check out Alex testing the reflexes of the Drone at the bottom ;)